uffe/awesome-react-components/readme.md

 # Table

-*Display data in tabular format.
+<em>Display data in tabular format.

 I want to display entries that all have the same properties but potentially different values for each property.

 Properties should be shown as columns of rows where one row then represents one entry.

 What table / data grid libraries are there for React?
-(I believe data grid to be a synonym of table in that context.)*
+(I believe data grid to be a synonym of table in that context.)</em>

  - [reactable](https://github.com/glittershark/reactable) - Fast, flexible, and simple data tables in React.
  - [ag-grid](https://github.com/ceolter/ag-grid) - Advanced Data Grid / Data Table supporting Javascript / React / AngularJS / Web Components.